 Community outreach and public information play a vital role in the success of the Stormwater Program.
 Since stormwater collected in streets and catch basins flow untreated to our waterways, let's prevent pollution at the source.

 Waterways become polluted when used motor oil, antifreeze, paints, fertilizers, pet waste, soapy water, and pesticides wash into the storm drains.
 These pollutants are the number one source of pollution in our nation’s urban waters.
 Storm drains were designed to collect only rain and clean water runoff to prevent flooding during storms.

 Stockton Municipal Code (SMC) 8.04.210 prohibits the deposit of any recyclable material, green waste, garbage, rubbish, or waste matter on any street, alley, gutter, park, or other public way, vacant lot, water or waterway, or on levees.
 Anyone caught dumping may be cited and fined according to Stockton Municipal Code 13.16.430

 We can all do our part to keep our local sloughs, rivers, and Delta free of debris and pollutants.

 Join volunteers from local high schools, colleges, Friends of Smith Canal, Friends of Five Mile Creek, Friends of the Calaveras River, Little Friends of Duck Creek, Boy Scouts, and others for stream cleanup projects.
 Organize a class project, get members of your civic group or club, or just gather a group of concerned neighbors for a few hours to clean a waterway near you.

 Join thousands of volunteers who participate in the annual California Coastal Cleanup on the third Saturday in September.
 For the last six years, more than 500 Stockton residents, students, and businesses have participated in this annual cleanup event along waterways throughout the community.

-With more than 20,000 storm drains in Stockton?
-And stenciling storm drains with "No Dumping - Flows to Delta" reminds people what goes down all those drains.
+With more than 20,000 storm drains in Stockton, stenciling storm drains with "No Dumping - Flows to Delta" reminds people what goes down all those drains.

 The Green Car Wash Program links local fundraising organizers with participating professional car wash operators to encourage a more environmentally-friendly car wash.
 Traditional parking lot car washes often allow soap, dirt, grime, and automotive fluids to flow down the streets into drains that dump directly into rivers and streams.
 Green car washes are profitable for the fundraiser and professional car wash while being eco-friendly.